 In Switzerland, chocolate lovers can tour chocolate factors, visit bean-to-bar workshops, relax in chocolate cafes, and of course sample and purchase some to take home.
 Let the following list of chocolate makers and chocolatiers guide your exploration of the World of Chocolate in Switzerland.
 Some are household names with products sold around the world.
 Others only sell to chocolatiers in Switzerland.

 Swiss Chocolate makers produce the raw product used by Chocolatiers to create delectable chocolate bars, truffles, and other chocolatey delights.
 And if you have a lot of experience with chocolate (and who doesn’t) then you will know the Swiss stuff is way better than other European neighbors like Germany.

 Let’s begin with Switzerland’s oldest chocolate company, Callier founded in 1819 by Francois-Louis Callier, the father of chocolate.
 Callier was a native of Vevey, a small town in the south of Switzerland near Luscane.
 After opening a small shop, he purchased a factory for producing chocolates on a larger scale.

 The company makes its creations using locally sourced products like Swiss sugar and fresh alpine milk.
 Callier’s extreme chocolate bar, a blend of intensely dark and creamy milk chocolates is especially popular.
-Today you can take a guided tour of the Callier Chocolate Factory for a multi-sensory experience and sampling a variety of luscious chocolates.
+Today you can take a guided tour of the Callier Chocolate Factory for a multi-sensory experience and sampling a variety of luscious Swiss chocolates.
 You even get to try your hand at Swiss chocolate making and craft your very own!

 Lindt and Sprüngli AG, better known as simply Lindt, is popular for smooth, velvety chocolate bars and irresistible truffles.
-The bars are often infused with fruits like lime, orange, and coconut intense.
+Their chocolate bars are often infused with fruits like lime, orange, and coconut intense.
 They produce bars that are 99 percent cocoa which has been proven to contain healthy antioxidants.